sabre-io/sabre.io/source/vobject/recurrence.md

 To figure out all the meetings for this year, we can use the following syntax:

     $vcalendar = VObject\Reader::read($data);
-    $vcalendar->expand(new DateTime('2012-01-01'), new DateTime('2012-12-31'));
+    $newVCalendar = $vcalendar->expand(new DateTime('2012-01-01'), new DateTime('2012-12-31'));

-What the expand method does, is look at its inner events, and expand the recurring rule.
-Our calendar now contains 12 events.
+What the expand method does, is look at its inner events, and expand all the recurrence rules.
+Then, it returns a new calendar that has all its events expanded.

+This new calendar now contains 12 events.
 The first will have its RRULE stripped, and every subsequent VEVENT has the correct meeting date and a `RECURRENCE-ID` set.

 This results in something like this: